UrbanInstitute/nccs/about.md

 ### Data Accessibility

 NCCS exemplifies a commitment to transparency and public access by making all data and research findings free to scholars, policymakers, philanthropists, nonprofit practitioners, and the broader public.
-This commitment fosters informed decision-making, fosters accountability, and facilitates a better understanding of nonprofit activities.
+This commitment fosters informed decision making, fosters accountability, and facilitates a better understanding of nonprofit activities.

 ### Impactful Insights